 The place and its culture is unique to Silchar.
 Most of the population is Bengali who speak the Sylheti dialect of Bengali.
 The rest of the population mostly comprises of Marwaris, Bishnupriya Manipuris, Manipuri-Meiteis and tribal like Nagas.
 The local delicacies include the Shutki (the dried fish), shidal chutney , `chunga-r peetha` etc.

 In the 1850s, British tea planters re-discovered the game of polo in Manipur on the Burmese border with India.
 In fact, the first polo club of the world was formed in Silchar and the first competitive modern polo was held here.
-The commemorative inscription for this achievement can still be seen on the backside of the district library of Silchar.
+The commemorative inscription for this achievement can still be seen behind the district library of Silchar.

 Things to See